-Water is perhaps the most important solvent, and understanding the fundamental physical principles that underlie aqueous solvation is essential to a broad range of disciplines, such as protein structure and dynamics, desalination, atmospheric chemistry, and crystallization.
-Despite numerous studies over the past century, major gaps in our understanding of aqueous solvation still exist, particularly for small charged solutes and for environments that are spatially heterogeneous.
+Water is perhaps the most important solvent, and understanding the fundamental physical principles that underlie aqueous solvation is essential to a broad range of disciplines, such as protein structure and dynamics, desalination, atmospheric chemistry and crystallization.
+Despite numerous studies over the past century, major gaps in our understanding of aqueous solvation still exist, particularly for small, charged solutes and for environments that are spatially heterogeneous.
 Highlighting these gaps, active research continues to develop and apply increasingly sophisticated methods of spectroscopy1-6 and computer simulation7-15 in order to clarify the solvation of ions in aqueous systems.

 These limits on our understanding are reflected by the lack of a robust, general, and thoroughly predictive theory for the microscopic structure and thermodynamics of water's response to charged solutes.
-As a promising and historically significant starting point, dielectric continuum theory (DCT)-a macroscopic linear response theory for solvent polarization-can be applied in a microscopic context.
+As a promising and historically significant starting point, dielectric continuum theory (DCT) - a macroscopic linear response theory for solvent polarization - can be applied in a microscopic context.
 This approach has yielded insights that inspire modern perspectives on solvation, but its flaws and limitations are considerable.
-Among the most straightforward and important microscopic applications of DCT, the Born model of solvation caricatures an ionic solute as a volume-excluding, uniformly charged sphere of radius R embedded in a continuous, linearly responding solvent medium with dielectric constant $\epsilon$ .
-Reversibly introducing the solute's charge q in this model gives a change in free energy that explains the basic energy scale of ion solvation and its sensitivity to the solute size and charge, and asserts the permittivity as an essential determinant of solvent quality.
+Among the most straightforward and important microscopic applications of DCT, the Born model of solvation $^{16}$ caricatures an ionic solute as a volume-excluding, uniformly charged sphere of radius R embedded in a continuous, linearly-responding solvent medium with dielectric constant $\epsilon$ .
+Reversibly introducing the solute's charge q in this model gives a change in free energy that explains the basic energy scale of ion solvation and its sensitivity to solute size and charge, and asserts the permittivity as an essential determinant of solvent quality.
 Its quantitative predictions are roughly correct, provided that the dielectric radius R is treated as an empirical parameter similar but not identical to the radius $R_0$ of molecular volume exclusion.

-$$F{\rm chg}^{\rm (Born)}(q) = -\frac{q^2}{2R} \left(\frac{\epsilon - 1}{\epsilon}\right) \tag{1}$$
+$$F{\rm chg}^{\rm (Born)}(q) = -\frac{q^2}{2R} \left(\frac{\epsilon - 1}{\epsilon}\right)$$ (1)

-Figure 1 shows the Born estimate of the charging free energy $F{\rm chg}(q)$ , alongside results of molecular simulation of the SPC/E model of water, as a function of the solute charge for several solute sizes $R_0$ .
+Fig. 1 shows the Born estimate of the charging free energy $F{\rm chg}(q)$ , alongside results of molecular simulation of the SPC/E model of water, as a function of solute charge for several solute sizes $R_0$ .
 (As a measure of $R_0$ in molecular simulations, we quote values of the Lennard-Jones diameter for solute-water interactions, which is a reasonable-though not unique-choice for neutral solutes.
-18 Effective hard sphere radii for fully charged ions, as judged from radial distribution functions, are ~10%-20% smaller.
+Effective hard sphere radii for fully charged ions, as judged from radial distribution functions, are approximately 10-20% smaller.
 This convention is used throughout the paper.)
-Relative to $F{chg}(e)$ , where e is the charge of an electron, agreement is reasonable even for ions as small as fluoride.
-However, absolute errors of $\sim 50k_BT$ (where T is temperature and $k_B$ is Boltzmann's constant) overwhelm the scale of typical thermal fluctuations.
-Despite the magnitude of these errors, DCT continues to serve as a basis for quantifying the thermodynamics of aqueous response in calculations that cannot afford to represent water molecules explicitly.
-Motivated in part by such usage, this paper describes theoretical efforts to improve on DCT while maintaining the simplicity underlying its appeal.
+Relative to $F{\rm chg}(e)$ , where e is the charge of an electron, agreement is reasonable even for ions as small as fluoride.
+But absolute errors of $\sim 50k{\rm B}T$ (where T is the temperature and $t{\rm B}$ is Boltzmann's constant) overwhelm the scale of typical